kentcdodds/mdx-bundler/README.md

 This allows you to store assets with your MDX and then have esbuild process them like anything else.

-_It is reccomended that each bundle has its own `bundleDirectory` so that multiple bundles don't overwrite each others assets._
+_It is recommended that each bundle has its own `bundleDirectory` so that multiple bundles don't overwrite each others assets._

 ```ts